thoughtbot/ruby-science/book/principles/composition_over_inheritance.md

 * You can extend objects with modules after they're instantiated to add behaviors.
 * You can call private methods by using `send`.
-* You can create new classes at runtime by calling `Class.new`.
+* You can create new classes at run-time by calling `Class.new`.

 These features make it possible to overcome some of the rigidity of inheritance models.
-However, performing all of these operations is simpler with objects than it is with classes, and doing too much dynamic type definition will make the application harder to understand by diluting the type system.
+However, performing all of these operations is simpler with objects than it is with classes, and doing too much dynamic type definition will make the application harder to understand, by diluting the type system.
 After all, if none of the classes are ever fully formed, what does a class represent?

 ## The Trouble with Hierarchies

-Using subclasses introduces a subtle problem into your domain model: it assumes that your models follow a hierarchy; that is, it assumes that your types fall into a tree-like structure.
+Using subclasses introduces a subtle problem into your domain model: It assumes that your models follow a hierarchy; that is, it assumes that your types fall into a tree-like structure.